leadedge/ofSpoutDemo/README.md

 # ofSpoutDemo
 Spout OpenFrameworks Demo program

-This program can be used to test Spout development code.\
+Please note that this program is designed to test Spout development code and is not the same as the demo programs provided with the Spout distribution.
+Nevertheless it could also be useful for other purposes.

-It requires the files from the Spout SDK "develop" branch as detailed below.
+The project requires the files from the Spout SDK "develop" branch as detailed below.

 Uses the [ofxSkybox](https://github.com/kalwalt/ofxSkyBox) addon\
 Created by kalwalt alias Walter Perdan